isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 (unless you carelessly access a shared object from within its constructor).

 Note that the initialization of a local `static` does not imply a race condition.
-However, if the destruction of `X` involves an operation that needs to be synchronized we must use a less imple solution.
+However, if the destruction of `X` involves an operation that needs to be synchronized we must use a less simple solution.
 For example:

     X& myX()